-VISA Process - It is recommended, for international teams, to use the 'Explore the Different Types of Visas' site: homeaffairs.gov.au to determine the type of Visit and Tourism visa they require.
+VISA Process - It is recommended, for international teams, to use the 'Explore the Different Types of Visas' site: https://explore.new.org/nc/hones/family-friends they require.
 When asked for a contact in Australia, team members should list any family/friends they have in Australia; however, if a team member does not have any friends/family in Australia, please contact autonomy@robonation.org for more information.